-Iunderstand, that as a student enrolled in Western Nebraska Community College, there may be times that filming and or photographs will be taken.
-Upon signing this agreement I give cons ent to be either photographed and or filmed for the purpose of marketing and or learning g experiences.
-Name: Da te:
+I understand, that as a student enrolled in Western Nebraska Community College, there may be times that filming and or photographs will be taken.
+Upon signing this agreement, I give consent to be either photographed and or filmed for the purpose of marketing and or learning experiences.
+Name: Date: Reviewed/Revised/Approved 6/28/22